SinaKarvandi/Process-Magics/README.md

 ## EnumAllHandles
 This program enumerates all the handles from all the processes using a call to the native API NtQuerySystemInformation.

+## ImpersonateNtlmNegotiation
+This program is a client-server example of how a server can impersonate client through SSPI connections using ImpersonateSecurityContext.

+## ImpersonationPipeLine
+This program is a client-server example of how a server can impersonate client through named pipe connections using ImpersonateNamedPipeClient.